 This roadmap will cover 12 month of activity starting from month 6 from the beginning of the EGI-Engage project (here after M6).
 At the end of M18 the roadmap will be revisited and integrated with the development and integration activities identified during the first 12 months.

-Furthermore, a well-defined procedure will allow us to periodically (4 Months cycles) revise this roadmap accordingly to new requirements from CANAR and EGI.
+Furthermore, a well-defined procedure will allow us to periodically (4 Months cycles) revise this roadmap accordingly to new requirements from CANFAR and EGI.

 Cloud Federation Roadmap Definition